myashley/react-project-partA/README.md

 22. Research what your legal obligations are in relation to handling user data.

     - In accordance with Australia's *Privacy Act* 1988 we will be protecting our user's private information by storing them securely in a database and only allowing authorised users (our client - Encode Talent) to access user information for their recruitment activities
-    - The candidates who will be submitting their personal information to the app will be notified of Encode Talent's privacy policy prior to the solicited collection of their information, to which they will consent to
+    - The candidates who will be submitting their personal information to the app will be notified of Encode Talent's privacy policy and asked for consent prior to the solicited collection of their information